pts/pts-tinype/README.txt

 * https://www.codejuggle.dj/creating-the-smallest-possible-windows-executable-using-assembly-language/
   is a related project from 2015, and its tiny .exe is even smaller: 268 bytes.
-Unfortunately it doesn't run on Windows XP.
+Unfortunately it doesn't run on Windows XP (``The application failed to initialize properly (0xc0000007b).
+Click on OK to terminate the application.''.
 (It runs on Wine 1.6.2 though, and its author claims that it runs on Windows 7 64-bit.)
 See box1.nasm and box1.golden.exe for a copy of the code there.
 * Crinkler (http://www.crinkler.net/), a combined linker and compressor to